 Do Custards Require a Hot-water Bath?

 While some custards do better cooked in a waterbath, this rhubarb custard dish is easy and successfully sets without a hot-water bath.
-It helps to use shallow gratin dishes or ramekins (1 1/2 to 2 inches deep).
+It helps to use shallow gratin dishes or ramekins (2 inches deep).